jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 * As a demonstration of new template hooks for plugin authoring, openstreetmap support now moved to a plugin!

-* Method to add icon to collections switched from icon of paperclip to button with "add to collection" text.
+* Method to add media to collections switched from icon of paperclip to button with "add to collection" text.

 * Bug where videos often failed to produce a proper thumbnail fixed!